beyzayildizli/MovieRecommendation/README.md

 ### 7. Movies.java:
 We see the movie suggestions made according to the 5 movies selected by the user in the gui in this class.
 #### Methods in this class:
+- **choose10Movie:**
+It randomly selects 10 movies from movie matrix and adds them to a new array with their ids.
+- **populateComboBoxs:**
+Adds the names of 10 randomly selected movies to the comboBoxes.
+- **findID:**
+It traverses the 2d array named Matrix and returns the id in this line if there is the same expression as the entered movie name by converting it to int.
+- **newRateList:**
+Creates a new score array based on movie scores given in comboBoxes.
+- **newTargetMatrix:**
+Adds id to the beginning of the given movie rate array.
+Then a new matrix is returned by adding this new array below the targetMatrix
+- **recomment:**
+It creates a new targetMatrix with the matrix with the given movie scores and creates a heap by taking advantage of the cos similarity between this matrix and the mainMatrix.
+It takes the desired number of max users from the resulting heap and adds the desired number of movies to a list according to these users.
+Finally, jList prints this list.
+- **checkSameElements:**
+Checks whether the same elements exist in the given integer array.
+Returns false if the same element exists
+- **recommendButtonActionPerformed:**
+Collects selected movie ids in comboBoxes into an array.
+If the same movie is selected, it gives a warning.
+If all 5 movies are different, it recommends movies based on the new movie matrix created with newRateList().
+- **userNumSpinnerStateChanged:**
+When the value in userNumSpinne changes, it makes the new value of userNum variable the value in spinner.
+- **movieSpinnerStateChanged:**
+When the value in movieSpinner changes, it changes the new value of movieNum to the value in the spinner.
+- **backButtonActionPerformed:**
+Returns to the page named FirstPage.

 ### 8. MyButton.java:
 We added this button class to use a button that we customize as we want in the design.